 What is the selection process for applicants?

 The apprenticeship committee reviews applications to make sure the applicants meet the minimum qualifications for the program.
-If an applicant is qualified, the application is ranked by an interview and an evaluation of past experience and education.
+If an applicant is qualified, the application is ranked by an evaluation of past experience and education.
 The applicant is placed on a qualified list, called a pool of eligibles, in order of their ranking.
 If you do not meet the minimum qualifications or if your application ranks low on the pool of eligibles, contact the committee to find out what you can do to improve your chances and try again.
 Employers use the list to fill apprenticeship vacancies as they become available.
 Some committees allow direct entry into the program under certain circumstances.
 Information about a committee´s selection method is included on the opening announcement for the program.

 Are there age limits for apprentices?